OAGi/Score/docs/user_guide/index.rst

 3. Click the ellipsis icon located next to any ACC (red), ASCCP (blue), or BCCP (green or grey) node.

-4. In the returned context menu, click the option “Where Used”
+4. In the returned context menu, click the option "Where Used"

 5. The returned dialog lists the CCs wherein the specific node is used as described above.